Ludricous/DDOS-ANYTHING/README.md

 Link: https://stresser.su/
 1. Use VPN to connect properly or TOR
 2. make an account
-3. put your target ip abd ddos
+3. put your target ip and ddos
 4. yea

 --------------------------------------------------------------------------------------------------------